master2619/quickfetch/README.md

 Snap: 7 packages
 Flatpak: 39 packages

-Note:-
 To make this quickfetch binary you either compiled or downloaded accesible from anywhere in the terminal, follow these steps:-

- Add the parent directory of the binary file to your ~/.bashrc or ~/.profile file by running "echo 'export PATH=$PATH:/home/$USER/Downloads/' >> ~/.bashrc" and
+Add the parent directory of the binary file to your ~/.bashrc or ~/.profile file by running :-

- 'export PATH=$PATH:/home/$USER/Downloads'"
+echo 'export PATH=$PATH:/home/$USER/Downloads/' >> ~/.bashrc

 License